 The Remuneration and Nomination Committee Charter may be downloaded from the Company's website.

-The number of Committee meetings and their attendance during the Reporting Period are disclosed in the Company's latest Annual Report.
+The number of Committee meetings and Committee members' attendance during the Reporting Period are disclosed in the Company's latest Annual Report.

 8.2.
 Remuneration Policy